What Are Deposition Summaries and Why Are They Important?

 AI tools and legal software now assist in transcript review, making the process faster and more accurate.

-But technology isn’t a replacement for human expertise.
 The best deposition summaries combine software precision with the analytical skills of seasoned legal professionals.

 For instance, some attorneys use keyword search tools to flag critical sections before drafting the final summary.